safin33221/Health-Rex-Store-Client/README.md

 7. **Order Tracking**: Users can track the status of their orders in real time.
 8. **Responsive Design**: Optimized for both desktop and mobile devices.
 9. **Discounts & Offers**: Highlighted sections for promotional deals and discounts on medicines.
-10. **24/7 Customer Support**: Easy access to customer support for queries and assistance.
+10. **offers and discounts**: Special offers and discounts showcased prominently for users.

 ---